abinit/abinit/doc/tutorial/base4.md

 etotal1    -6.2547008127E+00

-(by contrast the difference with test 4.6 is less than 1 microHa) giving the relaxed surface energy 0.0196 Ha = 0.533 eV .
+(by contrast the difference with test 4.6 is less than 1 microHa) giving the relaxed surface energy 0.0196 Ha = 0.533 eV.

 For the 4 aluminum layer case, one has the non-relaxed total energy: